ElysiumDisc/stargwent/README.md

 ### 🎮 Complete Card Game Experience
 - **100% Fully Implemented** - All mechanics + Powers + Animations + Persistence + LAN Multiplayer + Draft Mode!
+- **⚡ NEW v3.6.0: ELITE AI OVERHAUL** - AI logic rebuilt for strategic depth: Hero preservation, Round 2 bleeding, and tactical Faction Power usage.
+Single "Hard" difficulty now plays like a veteran!
+- **⚡ NEW v3.5.0: NARRATOR & INTEGRATED CHAT** - Game history now acts as a narrator, explaining score changes (e.g., "Scorch vaporized 3 units! (-15)") and card effects.
+Chat is fully integrated into the history panel—press 'T' to type without leaving the action!
+- **⚡ NEW v3.5.0: PRECISE CARD PLACEMENT** - You can now drop cards *between* existing units on the board, allowing for precise tactical positioning!
 - **⚡ NEW v3.0.0: DRAFT MODE (ARENA)** - Roguelike deck-building mode!
 Choose from 3 random leaders, draft 30 cards from ALL factions (1 of 3 choices each pick), review your deck stats, then battle AI with your creation!
 Card pool includes ALL unlocked cards regardless of faction!
 - **35 Unique Leaders** (15 base + 20 unlockable) with special abilities
 - **⚡ NEW v2.9.1: ADVANCED AI OVERHAUL** - Smart mulligan logic, strategic pass timing, intelligent power/iris usage, and advanced target selection for Hathor/Medic abilities!
-- **⚡ NEW v2.9.1: ENHANCED STATS MENU** - Scrollable interface with mouse wheel support, leader metadata display, and reorganized sections!
 - **⚡ NEW v2.9: LAN MULTIPLAYER OVERHAUL** - Fixed game loop, added all animations for both players, robust disconnect handling!
-- **⚡ NEW v2.9: IN-MATCH LAN CHAT OVERLAY** - Toggle T/ESC to open the "Subspace Communications" modal with typing indicators while keeping history visible!
 - **⚡ NEW v2.9: TAILSCALE SUPPORT** - Smart IP detection prioritizes Tailscale VPN addresses for easy remote play!
 - **⚡ NEW v2.8: LEGENDARY COMMANDER VOICE SNIPPETS** - Every legendary commander plays a character voice clip when deployed!
 - **⚡ NEW v2.7: ALLIANCE COMBO TRACKING** - Alliance activations now show in history viewer with full visibility!